KnowLangOrg/know-lang/README.md

 knowlang -v parse ./my-project
 ```

-> ⚠️ Warning: Make sure to setup the correct paths to include and exclude for parsing.
-Please refer to "Parser Settings" section in [Configuration Guide](configuration.md) for more information
+> ⚠️ **Warning**: Make sure to setup the correct paths to include and exclude for parsing.
+Please refer to "Parser Settings" section in [Configuration Guide](configuration.md) for more information.

+> 💡 **Tip**: If parsing fails with database connection errors, ensure your database is properly set up and running.
+See [Database Setup](database_setup.md) for troubleshooting steps.

 3. Launch the chat interface: